f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 router.delete("/:id", (req, res) => {
 ```

+### 4. Push Updates

-Now that we have a new delete route, as well as CI/CD is setup, we can push these updates to Git SCM:
+Now that we have a new delete route, as well as setup CI/CD, we can push these updates to Git SCM:

 ```bash
 git add .